 - very flexible and compatible with major browsers

-- Change your Cpanel password to be more secure (we use a random generator with 14 characters, upper and lowercase letters, numbers and punctuation marks)
+- Change your Cpanel password to be more secure (we use a random generator with a minimum of 14 characters, upper and lowercase letters, numbers and punctuation marks)

 - manually create your database using a very secure password